gcrnet/gcrnet.github.io/_tutorials/globus_cli.md

 <a name="interface"></a>
 ## Globus CLI Commands
-Once you have logged in to Globus in a shell, you will be able to issue Globus CLI commands.
 Each CLI command begins with `globus` and the command name, possibly followed by a sub-command name and/or flags and arguments.
 To see more information about a specific CLI command, pass the `--help` flag to the command.

 You can see a list of all Globus CLI commands by issuing the command: